-Profiling is conducted once a month, typically coinciding with one of the lowest tides of the month (in order to expose as much of the beach profile as possible).
-Profiling dates are chosen to accommodate working schedules, daylight hours, and holidays.
+Profiling is conducted once a month, coinciding with one of the lowest tides of the month (in order to expose as much of the beach profile as possible).
 Teams profile 12 months of the year, with the winter months being the most critical as the strong seas associated with winter storms can result in dramatic changes on the beach profile in a very short time.
 Most beaches have profiling lines established at 4 points on the beach.
 Depending on the placement of these 4 points, the width of the beach and the weather, a complete profiling event make take as little as 1 hour to over two hours.